Child Support Attorney in Batavia

-Child support is an important part of any divorce in which children younger than 18 are involved.
-Both parents are responsible for providing the financial support of all children involved.
-In some situations, however, one parent will provide a sum of money to assist the other in financial matters involving the child/children.
-The purpose of child support is to assure that they are able to enjoy the same level of lifestyle as they did prior to their parents' separation.
-When a single parent receives child support, it must be understood that it will eventually end.
+Child support is an important aspect of divorce because it involves minor children.
+Both parents are responsible for providing financial support for their kids, but in some situations, one parent will provide an added sum of money called “child support” to assist the other parent in their children’s financial matters for a certain period of time.
+The purpose of child support is to ensure that kids can enjoy the same lifestyle as they did prior to their parents’ separation.

 Why You Should Collect Child Support

-Parents long to provide their children with the best future possible.
-Money is a part of that equation that can never be ignored.
-Your child does not have to be in a position where they have to seek a different form of income when the parents should still be their monetary providers.
+Parents want to provide the best future possible for their children, and money plays a heavy role in making that happen.
+Your child should not have to be in a position where they have to look elsewhere for financial support when their parents should be providing it.